syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ## ItemTemplateSelector

-The Segmented control allows the custom logic for choosing a template used to display each item by using the [ItemTemplateSelector](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_ItemTemplateSelector) property.
+The Segmented Control allows the custom logic for choosing a template used to display each item by using the [ItemTemplateSelector](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_ItemTemplateSelector) property.

 {% tabs %}
 {% highlight xaml %}